stoerr/CoDeveloperGPTengine/src/site/markdown/plugin.md

 Once you've added the plugin, you can test it in the ChatGPT interface.
-Try asking the AI to list the files in the directory, read a specific file, write to a file, or execute a specific action after setting up some actions in a .cgptdevbench directory in the directory you're running it.
+Try asking the AI to list the files in the directory, read a specific file, write to a file, or execute a specific action after setting up some actions in a .cgptcodeveloper directory in the directory you're running it.
 If everything is set up correctly, the AI should be able to perform these operations using the plugin.

 ## Run it locally as a plugin developer